* Offer at $8.70/shr

-Rubio’s said its founder and Chairman Ralph Rubio, Chief Executive Daniel Pittard and private equity firm Rosewood Capital collectively own about 24 percent of the company’s outstanding shares, and have committed to vote in favor of the proposed deal with Mill Road.
+Rubio’s said its founder and Chairman Ralph Rubio, Chief Executive Daniel Pittard and private equity firm Rosewood Capital collectively own about 24 percent of the company’s outstanding shares, and have committed to vote in favor of the proposed deal with Mill Road Capital.

-Greenwich, Connecticut-based Mill Road owns about 4.9 percent of Rubio’s outstanding shares, the company said in a regulatory filing.
+Greenwich, Connecticut-based Mill Road Capital owns about 5 percent of Rubio’s outstanding shares, the company said in a regulatory filing.

-The deal has been unanimously approved by its board and is expected to close during the third quarter, Rubio’s said.
+The transaction has been unanimously approved by Rubio’s board and the deal is expected to close during the third quarter, the company said.